Failing To Name Driver

 The law is different if you are not the registered keeper/keeper of the vehicle.

-If your response is that you do not have the information as to who was driving, then the Prosecution would have to prove, beyond reasonable doubt, that you did not provide the information that was in your power to give in order for you to be convicted.
+The Prosecution would then have to prove, beyond reasonable doubt, that you did not provide the information that was in your power to give in order for you to be convicted.

 Again, this is a very strong argument and we have extremely high success rates in defending people using this particular argument.

-If you have been accused of failing to nominate/provide driver information, then contact us urgently and we WILL be able to assist.
+Have you been accused of failing to nominate/provide driver information?
+Contact us urgently and we WILL be able to assist.

-The penalties for failure to provide driver information are indicated above.
+The penalties for failure to provide driver information are indicated below.

 As previously stated, S.172 is a sledgehammer of a piece of legislation.
-Schedule 2 of the Road Traffic Offenders Act 1988 states that if you are convicted of this offence, you will be liable to 6 penalty points and a fine of up to £1,000.
+Schedule 2 of the Road Traffic Offenders Act 1988 states that if you are convicted of this offence, you will be liable to;

 My Company has been Accused of Failing to Provide Driver Information

-If you need advice about failing to name the driver please click here to ASK US A FREE QUESTION and find out how we can help you.
+Therefore, if you need advice about failing to name the driver. … please click here to ASK US A FREE QUESTION and find out how we can help you.